Critical-Infrastructure-Systems-Lab/ldsr/README.md

 devtools::install_github('ntthung/ldsr', build_opts = c("--no-resave-data", '--no-manual'))
 ```

 Note that if you don't already have Rtools (a set of tools to build packages from sources), RStudio will prompt you to install it.
-Just follow the instructions. `ldsr` will be installed automatically after Rtools.
+Just follow the instructions.
+After Rtools installation is complete, type the above `install_github` command again.

 To view the package's vignette, type